Laminations of a graph on a pair of pants: Special loops around a puncture

-It follows from Lemma~\ref{lem:interaction} that the nonnegative integer $n_i(G):=M_{i+1}(G)+M_{i+2}(G)-d_i(G)$ counts the number of special loops of type $i+1$ (resp. $i+2$) which intersect some special loop of type $i+2$ (resp. $i+1$).
+counts the number of special loops of type $i+1$ (resp. $i+2$) which intersect some special loop of type $i+2$ (resp. $i+1$).
 For every $1 \leq i \leq 3$, we will call this integer $n_i(G)$ the \emph{depth of intersection} of the special loops of types $i+1$ and $i+2$.

 We use the properties of these special loops to prove Proposition~\ref{prop:onegraph}.

 \begin{proof}[Proof of Proposition~\ref{prop:onegraph}] Assume $G$ has a lamination $L$ of type $(m_1,m_2,m_3)$.
 Let $1 \leq i \leq 3$.
 Then $m_i \leq M_i(G)$ by definition of $M_i(G)$.
 Furthermore, as in the proof of Lemma~\ref{lem:interaction}, we have $m_{i+1}+m_{i+2} \leq d_i(G)$.
 Thus $(m_1,m_2,m_3)\in \calP_{\sigma(G)}$